Boulevard des Capucines: Notable places

 At No. 27 stood the former store, the Samaritaine de Luxe, built by Frantz Jourdain, a specialist in Art Nouveau.

 No. 28 was the location of a roller coaster called montagnes russes (Russian mountains) in 1889.
 It was replaced in 1893 by the Olympia theater, a famous music hall founded in 1888 by Joseph Oller and taken over in 1952 by Bruno Coquatrix.

-No. 35 was a house where Nadar lived.
-In April 1874, a group of young painters, including Renoir, Édouard Manet, Pissarro, and Claude Monet, opened the first exhibition of their paintings.
+No. 35 was where Nadar had his photography studio, and was previously the studio of Gustave Le Gray, the central figure in French photography of the 1850s — an artist, teacher, and the author of several widely distributed instructional manuals on photography.
+And it here that at Nadar's invitation, the First Impressionist Exhibition was held on 15 April 1874, exhibitors included Renoir, Édouard Manet, Pissarro, and Claude Monet.
 The painting by Claude Monet, Impression, Sunrise, gave the exhibitors the name of Impressionists.
-Another of Claude Monet's paintings, entitled Boulevard des Capucines, is now visible in the Pushkin Museum in Moscow or the Nelson-Atkins Museum of Art in Kansas City, Missouri.
+Another of Claude Monet's paintings painted from a window in Nadar's studio is entitled Boulevard des Capucines, and is now visible in the Pushkin Museum in Moscow or the Nelson-Atkins Museum of Art in Kansas City, Missouri.

 From No. 37 to No. 43 was the former location of the Ministry of Foreign Affairs from 1820 to 1853.
 On 23 February 1848, a battalion of the 14th regiment blocked the boulevard to protect François Guizot.
 In the evening, a crowd of demonstrators tried to break down the barricade.
 The soldiers fired, killing 35 people and wounding 50.
 The demonstrators put the corpses in a dumper and called the people of Paris to arms.
 It was the beginning of the revolution which ended the reign of Louis-Philippe the next day.